 1. Does Septoplasty (code 30520) need a PA when done alone, or does it require a PA when done in conjunction with rhinoplasty?

-1. Your panniculectomy local coverage determination (LCD) states 18 months after bariatric surgery.
+1. Your panniculectomy LCD states 18 months after bariatric surgery.
 No other Medicare administrative contractor requires that long a timeframe.
 What was the basis of that timeframe?
 Is it absolute?
 What if weight stable for 6 months and it is 12 months after surgery?

 1. Are PAR requests required for radio frequency ablations unrelated to a diagnosis of deep vein thrombosis?